 MRI-Ultrasound Fusion Biopsy

-To improve the accuracy rate, the ultrasound image can be fused with the MRI image to target the suspicious areas.
+To improve the accuracy rate, the MRI image can be fused to the ultrasound image to target the suspicious areas.
 This makes the biopsy more precise and reduce the number of samples that need to be taken.
 A special software program is required for this and the MRI scan has to be a recent one.
 It takes longer to do and costs more because of the added cost of the MRI and image fusion process.
+As the patient has to stay still throughout the whole process, it has to be done under intravenous sedation.
+The time taken is 30 to 45 mins.

-- This is more common in diabetics and if there is underlying prostate infection.
+- infection.
+This is more common in diabetics and if there is underlying prostate infection.
 With antibiotics, the risk of severe infection should be < 5%.
 The symptoms are burning pain during urination, bloody urine and high fever.
-If this happens, hospital admission for intravenous antibiotics is needed
+If this happens, hospital admission for intravenous antibiotics is needed.

 - minimal pain during biopsy